cztomsik/napigen/README.md

 > **NOTE: This library is still in early development and the API is subject to
 > change.**
 >
+> You need to use latest Zig master to use this library.
+>
 > See [ggml-js](https://github.com/cztomsik/ggml-js) for a complete, real-world
 > example.